-You just can't start with a bias and expect people to have any faith in what you're saying, especially in science and medicine.
+You just can't start with a bias and expect people to have any faith in what you're saying, especially in science.
 The government strictly forbids the cannabis industry from talking about the “potential” health benefits of cannabis, they can't make health claims about their products, have to put disclaimers on the bottles, etc. – yet this anti-cannabis committee will readily proliferate all the data-twisted studies about cannabis they can.
 How does that logic fit into a democracy where 64 percent of the nation believes it should be legal across the board, and more than 95 percent think it should be readily accessible for medical purposes?

 In 1937, people relied on the stories the government provided them – they believed in Anslinger's "Gore Files" because they had no way to learn about them on their own.
 Unlike in the days of Anslinger and Nixon – today, we have the internet, and we aren't spoon-fed our data and research through censored, FCC-controlled airways and news channels.
 We get up-to-the-minute news from around the world – where cannabis is being thoroughly studied and proven as a medical powerhouse.